Equestrian and Horse

 Clippers

-There are many different clippers out on the market today, using the correct clippers and blades at the right time can be a great help and save time in the long run, for example using battery powered clippers are an excellent way to introduce young horses to clipping, as well as for clipping around the
+There are many different clippers out on the market today, using the correct clippers and blades at the right time can be a great help and save time in the long run, for example using battery powered clippers are an excellent way to introduce young horses to clipping, as well as for clipping around the horses heads and for any sensitive areas.

 Knowing how to fit blades and correctly care for your clippers is all part of the clipping process.